David Chiu

 Biosketch

-David Chiu is a Professor of Computer Science at the University of Puget Sound.
-He is the inaugural Director and Faculty Advisor of the Students of Color Residential Community.
+David Chiu is a Professor of Computer Science in the Department of Mathematics and Computer Science at the University of Puget Sound.

-David holds a PhD in Computer Science and Engineering from The Ohio State University in 2010 under the direction of Gagan Agrawal (now Founding Director of UGA's School of Computing).
-A member of the Systems Group, he worked on problems in the dynamic composition, modeling, and performance optimizations of scientific workflows deployed in distributed cloud systems.
-Prior to Ohio State, he worked under Paul S. Wang on projects involving the web transmission of math education modules.
-Between 2010 to 2014, he was an Assistant Professor and the Graduate Studies Chair in the School of Engineering and Computer Science at Washington State University, Vancouver.
-Since 2014, he has been with the University of Puget Sound as an Assistant Professor (2014 - 2017), Associate Professor (2017 - 2022), and Professor (2022 - ).
-He also completed a rotation as the Department Chair between 2019 and 2022.
+David holds a PhD in Computer Science and Engineering from The Ohio State University, completed under the direction of Gagan Agrawal (now at the University of Georgia).
+A member of the Systems Group, David's research focused on the dynamic composition, modeling, and performance optimization of scientific workflows in distributed cloud environments.
+Prior to Ohio State, he worked under Paul S. Wang on protocols and tools for supporting the transmission of web-based math education modules.

-David is heavily engaged in mentoring and research with undergraduate students.
-He has supervised over 25 research students on topics spanning data management and cloud computing.
-He regularly serves on the organizational and technical program committees of international conferences in these areas.
-David is the recipient of several awards, including the Influential Faculty of Color Award (2024), the President's Award for Excellence in Teaching (2022), the Bartanen Research Award (2017) from the University of Puget Sound, as well as the Eleanor Quinlan Memorial Award for Excellence in Teaching (2009) from The Ohio State University.
-He is a member of ACM and a senior member of IEEE.
+David is deeply committed to mentoring and conducting research with undergraduate students.
+He has supervised more than 25 researchers on projects spanning data management, distributed systems, and cloud computing.
+He regularly serves on both organizational and technical program committees for international conferences in these areas.
+David’s academic contributions have been recognized, including the Influential Faculty of Color Award (2024), the President's Award for Excellence in Teaching (2022), the Bartanen Research Award (2017) from the University of Puget Sound, and the Eleanor Quinlan Memorial Award for Excellence in Teaching (2009) from The Ohio State University.
+He is a member of the ACM and a Senior Member of the IEEE.

 Curriculum Vitae